chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter2.md

 non-terminal.
 The names of the variants are derived from the labels given to the left-hand side nonterminal, or are automatically generated from the nonterminal name and the rule number (e.g. `Expr_8`).
-A special `Nothing` variant is also created to represent a default.
+A special `Nothing` variant is also created to represent a default, unless overridden by directives in the grammar file such as `default Expr Val(0)`.
 There is normally an enum variant for each production rule of this non-terminal.
 Each variant is composed of the right-hand side symbols of the rule that are associated with *non-unit* types.
 If none of the